Incremental Computation: What Is the Essence?

 Note that while loops, sets, functions, and rules can express all computations and updates, objects are essential for building large applications with modular components.
 One can of course program with all these key language features in one language, e.g.,~\cite{ Liu+23RuleLangInteg-TPLP}.

-Details of the III method appear in~\cite{Liu13book}, with a respective chapter for each of the main features~\cite[Chapters 2-6]{Liu13book}.
-Incrementalization, as done in Step I2, is the core for all these features, where the analysis and transformations in Section~\ref{sec-inc} are based on the semantics and properties of the features used.
+Details of the III method appear in~\cite{Liu13book}, with a respective chapter for each of the main features~\notnow{}\now{\citep}[Chapters 2-6]{Liu13book}.
+Incrementalization, as done in Step I2, is the core for all these features.
+The analysis and transformations for incrementalization discussed in Section~\ref{sec-inc} are based on the semantics and properties of the features used.